zhanymkanov/fastapi-best-practices/README.md

    return posts
 ```

-If an aggregated data form DB is a simple JSON, then take a look at Pydantic's `Json` field type,
+If aggregated data from the DB is a simple JSON, then take a look at Pydantic's `Json` field type,
 which will load raw JSON first.
 ```python
 from pydantic import BaseModel, Json